Complete Guide to the MoSCoW Method: A Simple Product Feature Prioritization Framework

 How does the MoSCoW model work?

-1. You and your team will sit down and list all the potential features for your upcoming release (or releases).
+1. List all potential features for your upcoming release or sprint.

-3. Then, you’ll need to evaluate each feature to determine which category it should fall into.
-While the MoSCoW method doesn’t have a built-in evaluation framework, we recommend evaluating each feature by asking three questions:
+3. Evaluate each feature.
+While the MoSCoW method doesn’t have a built-in evaluation framework, it's helpful to use these three questions:

 • How important is this feature to our users?